 Whether in high school or retired, there are always countless opportunities here at the YWCA Princeton to get involved with the community!

-Aquatics: This program, which provides swimming lessons and water safety skills to a wide range of community members, is seeking swimmers willing to help teach lessons and volunteer.
-Red-Cross Certification is preferred, but not necessary; this is perfect for high schoolers looking to volunteer!
+Aquatics: Plainsboro Aquatics provides swimming lessons and water safety skills to a wide range of community members and is seeking swimmers willing to help teach lessons.
+Red-Cross Certification is preferred, but not necessary.
+This is perfect for high schoolers looking to volunteer!

-Development Office: We are seeking enthusiastic volunteers to help with the behind-the-scenes work of the development office to ensure that we are effectively pursuing our mission!
+Development Office: Seeking enthusiastic volunteers to help with the behind-the-scenes work of the development office to ensure that we are effectively pursuing our mission!
 Volunteer opportunities range for social media, help with event and fundraising coordination, and clerical work.

 Judges for Robotics Program: Our program needs energetic, positive and creative minded judges for mock-trial competitions of three robotics teams for students in grades 4 through 12.
 We invite community members with a strong interest or skill in team building, group dynamics, programming or engineering.
 Machinists, entrepreneurs, researchers or engineers are strongly encouraged to apply.
 As we value your commitment, for further information on days and times, please contact us below.

-For further information, please contact Kate Liu at email@example.com.
+For further information, please contact Renee Giliberti at email@example.com.